tailhook/vagga/docs/build_commands.rst

 .. _install hhvm: https://docs.hhvm.com/hhvm/installation/linux

-.. warning:: PHP/Composer support is recently added to the vagga some things may change as we gain experience with the tool.
+.. warning:: PHP/Composer support was recently added to vagga, some things may change as we gain experience with the tool.

 Ruby Installer